Last updated on May 4th, 2020 -

 - Increase delivery time and minimize delays from carriers/brokers that require additional monies for duties and taxes.

-- Set up custom shipping rates and rules that may not be available through your current Shopify store.
+- Set up custom international shipping rates and rules that may not be available through your current Shopify store.

 - Capture payment upfront, providing a cash flow benefit while you wait to be billed after the package is delivered.